alainpham/cloud_native_lab/playbooks/gke/README.md

 # on GKE you can create ingress using LB
 kubectl apply -f ingress-lb.yaml

-# with local clusters like kind or other supporting hostport you can use this
+# with local clusters like kind or minishift or other supporting hostport you can use this
 kubectl apply -f ingress-hostport.yaml
 ```